 1.1 From linear livestock production to circular animal husbandry

 Livestock production is often described through a linear sequence in which feed, land, water, energy and mineral nutrients enter farms, animal products leave, and manure or processing residues are managed as wastes.
-That description is accurate for many specialised systems, but it obscures the historical role of domesticated animals as biological converters within mixed farming.
+That description is accurate for many specialized systems, but it obscures the historical role of domesticated animals as biological converters within mixed farming.
 Ruminants can use fibrous biomass that humans cannot digest; pigs and poultry can use selected co-products and former foodstuffs; and manure can return nitrogen, phosphorus, potassium and organic matter to soil.
 In smallholder and mixed systems, livestock may also provide traction, income buffering and a means of storing value.
 These functions are central to the argument that animals can contribute to resource cycling rather than merely consume resources (Herrero et al., 2010; Mottet et al., 2017; van Zanten et al., 2019).

 The contemporary circular-economy agenda has renewed interest in these functions.
 Circular economy is generally understood as an attempt to retain the value of products, materials and biological resources while reducing virgin resource extraction, waste generation and pollution.
 Circular bioeconomy applies that logic to renewable biological resources and emphasises cascading use, regeneration of natural systems and the recirculation of nutrients (Geissdoerfer et al., 2017; Kirchherr et al., 2017; Muscat et al., 2021).
 In animal husbandry, the concept encompasses much more than manure recycling.
 It includes the choice of feed resources, the spatial organisation of crops and animals, conversion of unavoidable food-chain residues, recovery of nutrients and energy, and valorisation of slaughter and processing by-products.
 Recent international assessments have therefore positioned livestock as potential connectors among food production, biomass management and soil fertility, while stressing that circularity must be evaluated against environmental, health and socio-economic outcomes (Food and Agriculture Organization of the United Nations [FAO], 2025; McAllister et al., 2025).

 This positive framing requires caution.
 A material loop may be circular while still causing excessive greenhouse-gas emissions, ammonia loss, eutrophication, biodiversity damage or poor animal welfare.
-Recycling can also preserve hazardous substances in the production system.
-Manure-derived fertilisers may carry heavy metals, veterinary pharmaceuticals or antimicrobial resistance genes; former foodstuffs may contain packaging residues, mycotoxins or pathogens; and poorly controlled slaughter waste can amplify public-health risks.
+Recycling can also prevent hazardous substances from entering the production system.
+Manure-derived fertilizers may carry heavy metals, veterinary pharmaceuticals, or antimicrobial resistance genes; former foodstuffs may contain packaging residues, mycotoxins, or pathogens; and poorly controlled slaughter waste can amplify public-health risks.
 Technologies intended to close loops consume energy and capital, and their environmental advantage depends on what they replace.
 Anaerobic digestion, for example, can recover energy and improve manure handling, but methane leakage, digestate mismanagement or failure to displace fossil energy may erode its benefits.
 Circularity is therefore a design property, not an outcome guarantee (Awasthi et al., 2022; Goglio et al., 2023; Goldáraz-Salamero et al., 2025).

 The livestock literature is fragmented across animal nutrition, agronomy, soil science, waste engineering, life-cycle assessment, veterinary public health and rural innovation studies.
 Reviews commonly examine one loop, such as food waste in feed, manure biorefineries, integrated crop–livestock systems or slaughterhouse residues, without testing how the loops interact.
 This fragmentation can encourage burden shifting.
-A feeding strategy that reduces land demand may increase processing and transport; a nutrient-recovery technology may create a marketable product but leave a concentrated contaminant stream; and regional specialisation may improve farm-level efficiency while producing territorial nutrient imbalance.
-An integrative analysis is needed to distinguish circular practices that genuinely reduce system-wide pressure from those that relocate impacts or depend on optimistic allocation assumptions.
+A feeding strategy that reduces land demand may increase processing and transport; a nutrient-recovery technology may create a marketable product but leave a concentrated contaminant stream; and regional specialization may improve farm-level efficiency while producing territorial nutrient imbalance.
+An integrative analysis is needed to distinguish circular practices that genuinely reduce system-wide pressure from those that merely shift impacts or rely on optimistic allocation assumptions.